Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

-We present the results obtained from our randomized tests when implementing the { five} rebalancing approaches discussed in section 4.1.2.
-When using approach A2, we chose to perform an initial rebalance after 100 new solutions had been added to the structure and then again each time there was a 101\% increase in the number of stored solutions.
-When using approach A4 we again performed an initial rebalance after 100 new solutions had been added to the structure, but this time we did not rebalance again until the number of solutions increased by 800\%.
-The minimum, maximum, and average elapsed times and final depths of the tree resulting from running experiment 1 can be found in Tables \ref{table_results} { and \ref{table_results_exp1_2} in the appendix, though the data for rebalance approaches A0 and A2 are also given in Table \ref{table_results_a0_a2}.
-The performance of the various rebalancing approaches, in terms of CPU time as well as total depth of the tree, is summarized in the performance profiles depicted in Figure \ref{exp1_profs}.
-Note, however, that because the list implementation and rebalancing approach A1 performed so poorly in terms of CPU time when compared to the other approaches, the data associated with both the the list and A1 are omitted from the performance profiles.} The average number of nodes stored while running these tests are given in Table \ref{table_results2}.
-All averages are reported as geometric means { in Tables \ref{table_results_a0_a2}, \ref{table_results2}, \ref{table_results} and \ref{table_results_exp1_2}}.
-The symbols T and L indicate runs in which our tree structure and the dynamic list were used for storing solutions, respectively.
-Also, entries in Tables \ref{table_results2}, \ref{table_results} and \ref{table_results_exp1_2} which contain dashes are those for which no results are available due to the fact that individual runs took over 12 hours to complete and were therefore terminated.
-The symbol $\circledast$, on the other hand, indicates results for which, due to the large amount of time taken for each individual run, we were unable to perform the test 100 times.
-For these results, each test was instead run 5 times.
+The minimum, maximum, and geometric means of the CPU times and final depths of the tree can be found in Tables \ref{table_results_a}-\ref{table_results_c}.
+The symbols A0 -- A4 and L indicate runs in which the various rebalancing approaches of a BoT and the dynamic list were used for storing solutions.
+Also, entries in Tables \ref{table_results_a}-\ref{table_results_c} which contain dashes are those for which no results are available due to the fact that individual runs took over 12 hours to complete and were therefore terminated.
+The symbols $\circledast$ and $\dagger$ indicates results for which, due to the large amount of time taken for each individual run, we were unable to perform the test 100 times.
+For these results, each test was instead run 5 times (for $\circledast$) and 3 (for $\dagger$).